Custom eLearning Solutions

 Example:

-Ahead of design freezes or commissioning, models flag teams at risk based on past errors and scores—auto-assigning refreshers to de-risk milestones.
+Before design freezes or commissioning, predictive models identify teams that may be at risk based on past errors and assessment scores.
+The system automatically assigns refresher training to reduce risk at key milestones.

 Real-Time Dashboards and Reporting